 Multiclassing limitations

 The DM has the right to decline you taking a level of a new class if it makes no sense roleplaying-wise.
-If you absolutely want to be a Barbarian-Cleric, foreshadow it a bit, and it will be fine, or talk to the DM if you need a Warlock patron etc. This rule does not exist to limit player creativity, it exists to make sure that the characters stay somewhat coherent with the story.
+If you absolutely want to be a Barbarian-Cleric, foreshadow it a bit, and it will be fine, or talk to the DM if you need a Warlock patron etc. This rule does not exist to limit player creativity, but to make sure that the characters stay somewhat coherent with the story.

 If you want to be a Sorcerer, it has to be your first class.
 Sorcerers are born, not learned.
-It is possible to earn the ability to take sorcerer levels by being subjected to a powerful source of magical energy, but doing so requires adventure.
+It is possible to earn the ability to take Sorcerer levels by being subjected to a powerful source of magical energy, but doing so requires adventure.

 Character Death and Retirement